gavingc/TuckerSync/README.md

 **Summary** - Download base data objects for class.

-**Function** - A server may provide a set of base data for an object class.
+A server may provide a set of base data for an object class.
 This request does not require authentication (email and password).
 But does require the application key.

 **Request**
 Query: ?type=baseDataDown
 Method: POST
-Message Body: JSON object containing objectClass, lastSync and clientUUID.
+Message Body: JSON object containing objectClass, clientUUID and lastSync.

 *Example request URL:*